-Prerequisite: Cinema 115 and 106 with a grade of C or better, or concurrent enrollment Lecture, 2 hours; laboratory, 2 hours.
+Prerequisite: Cinema 115 and 106 with grades of C or better, or concurrent enrollment.

+Lecture, 2 hours; laboratory, 2 hours.
 Advanced course dealing with both practical and experimental cinematography techniques centering on creative exercises relative to animation, special effects, lighting, and other production processes.
-NOTE: Students will be required to provide instructional materials to complete class assignments.
-Additional time required.